 Price collectors or interviewers in the Regional Offices of Statistics Canada are trained and equipped with hand-held computers containing instructions, technical descriptions of the products to be observed and paper forms for capturing important additional information about key product characteristics.

-Price survey instructions consist of a sample of representative goods and services whose prices are observed in selected areas of a city or province, in selected retail outlets, on a specified week of the month.
+Price survey instructions consist of a sample of representative goods and services where prices are observed in selected areas of a city or province, in selected retail outlets, on a specified week of the month.
 Detailed rules and conventions govern price collection.
 These rules help ensure that the practical aspects of compiling the CPI are consistent and adhere to the underlying concepts and definitions.

 Estimated percentage shares (by weight in the CPI) of the collection methods used in the construction of the CPI:

-Computer Assisted Personal Observation 55%
+Computer Assisted Personal Observations 55%